chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Two new axioms, the Duality Axiom S.1 and the Extraction Axiom S.2, have been added to the formal system to finalize its core assumptions.
 It is worth taking the time to analyze the structure, however minimal, these axioms imply must exist in any Language.
 It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to inherent linguistic structures (assuming these axioms capture the nature of real language).

-To briefly summarize the axioms previously introduced: The system "*initializes*" with the assumption of an equality relation and the selection of an Alphabet **Σ**.
+To briefly summarize the axioms previously introduced: The system *"initializes"* with the assumption of an equality relation and the selection of an Alphabet **Σ**.
 The Character Axiom ensures the domain of all Strings is populated.
 The Discovery Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
 With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.
+To re-iterate, a Language and Corpus are fixed on top of the domain of all Strings outside of the system.

 The new axioms introduced in the formal system begin to characterize the syntactical properties of the next level in the lingustic hierarchy, while still maintaining their ambivalence on the semantic content contained within their respective categories.